 The first reason is that I wanted to get a sense of what my strengths and weaknesses are in my landscape work, and come up with a plan to attack the problems.
 I also wanted a better sense of what’s simply not there at all, so I can start practicing the techniques needed to add new forms to the mix.

 The challenge isn’t taking the photograph.
 Its finding it.
 Thomas Heaton

 The second reason is tied to the Youtube channel I’m developing: A big part of the content will be showing and teaching digital darkroom techniques, and so I’ve been studying how I process my images.
 What I found annoyed me not a little, because I found various bits and pieces of the process that at some point had slipped into auto-pilot.
 The worst offender?
 My sharpening, where I played “this is good enough until I decide to print it” far too often.

 So off I went to study how people were sharpening images and take a fresh look at the process.
 As I did that, I started to feel like most of my images were processed with too little contrast, so I started exploring that as well.
 When I surfaced, I had significantly changed both my processing setup, and the standards I try to reach while processing an image.
 So even before it launched, the Youtube channel has shown me some benefits by pushing me into some critical self-evaluation.
-(Curious about the changes?
-I wrote up the before and after of my bald eagle flight image in March.

 Of course, now I have an entire collection of images I want to reprocess, but I’m holding off, because if I want to do 50 images a year for the Youtube channel, I’ll need source material for those videos.
 I guess I have the first couple of years waiting.